 Frequently seen injuries in a Slip & Fall accident include feet or foot, ankles, knees, hips, back, neck, hands, wrists, elbows, shoulders and head; and can include anything from mild scrapes, cuts, contusions and bruises to fractures, torn ligaments, spinal disc injuries and even concussions and traumatic brain injuries.
 These accidents can occur indoors or outdoors; on private residential property, commercial, business or Government owned property; anywhere from the sidewalk, street or parking lot to store aisles, hallways, steps and stairways.
 A Slip and Fall accident can occur while at work, walking the dog, shopping, attending an event, or just visiting a friend.

 Slip and fall accidents can affect all individuals.
 However, certain populations are more at risk of suffering this type of accident than others.
 In particular, slips, trips, and falls disproportionately affect senior citizens and older Americans.
 In fact, according to one CDC study, in just one year older Americans experienced 29 million falls that caused seven million injuries.

-Proving Liability in a Slip & Fall Lawsuit
+Proving Liability in a Slip & Fall Lawsuit in Pennsylvania

 A Slip & Fall lawsuit, also known as a Trip & Fall case, has very specific facts that must be proven before the injured person may recover compensation.